-Eastern Washington University is celebrating the dedication of an impressive gallery space, along with a collection of sacred spiritual artwork procured from countries throughout the world.
+Eastern Washington University recently celebrated the dedication of an impressive gallery space, along with a collection of sacred spiritual artwork procured from countries throughout the world.

 “While images in a text or on a screen hold value, being able to see these artifacts in real life-viewing everything from fine detail to the impressiveness of true scale- is absolutely priceless,” says Annie Cunningham, a lecturer in painting and art history.